 This site is situated on a relatively high terrace (585'-590'amsl) flanked by a marsh to the south, and a low swale to the east (Appendix B).
-The swale may be part of an old channel connecting the

-Shiawassee and Tittabawassee Rivers.
+The swale may be part of an old channel connecting the Shiawassee and Tittabawassee Rivers.
 The 1955 aerial photograph of the site area does not indicate any historic disturbance in the immediate site area.
 However, it appears that the low swale adjacent to the site was clear-cut.
 In 2001, eight 50X50cm shovel tests (STPs) were dug along a 90 meter long north/south transect, at 10-20 meter intervals, roughly paralleling the low swale to the east) (Sommer 2002:22).
 Prehistoric artifacts were recovered from every one of the STPs, so site boundaries have not been established.
-While monitoring the site in 2007, two grit-tempered ceramic sherds were collected.
-They were assigned to Accession F07-6 and catalogued as F07-6-1.
-One of the sherds exhibits a cord-roughened exterior, the other a smooth exterior.
-In addition, several flakes and FCR were observed, but not collected.
+During two visits to the site in 2008, no artifacts were observed or collected.